nephio-project/docs/content/en/docs/guides/install-guides/webui-auth-gcp.md

 ---
-title: WebUI authenticaiton with Google OAuth 2.0 or OIDC
+title: WebUI authentication with Google OAuth 2.0 or OIDC
 description: >
   These instructions explain how to set up the Nephio WebUI to use Google OAuth 2.0 for authentication, or using OIDC backed by Google authentication.